-On the first point our main finding is that, as in the past, in the recent episodes there has been a very big difference between tax-based and expenditure-based fiscal adjustments.
+On the first point our main finding is that, as in the past, in the recent episodes there has been a very big difference between TB and EB fiscal adjustments.
 The former have indeed been very costly in terms of output losses.
 The latter much less so.
-These results are very similar to those obtained by many authors who have studied the effects of fiscal adjustments preceding the period 2010-2013.
+These results are very similar to those obtained by many authors who have studied the effects of fiscal adjustments preceding the period 2010-13.
 Comparing our results on these recent adjustments and the ones obtained using pre-crisis data - that is up to 2007 - we did not find strong evidence against the hypothesis that fiscal multipliers - large tax multipliers and very small spending multipliers - were stable across the two sub-samples.

 Our results, however, are mute on the question whether the countries we have studied did the right thing implementing fiscal austerity at the time they did, that is 2009-13.
 Consolidations, as illustrated in Figure 2 at the beginning of the paper, all happened at the trough of a recession, which normally is not a good time to adopt fiscal restraint.
-However the surge in interest rates on public debt on the European periphery might have fueled dangerous debt crisis.
-In some countries, such as Spain, Ireland and Portugal, fiscal consolidations have been accompanied, at least in 2012-13, by other (non fiscal) shocks to the economy that have depressed output growth, raising the question of whether the intensity of the fiscal contraction was "optimal".
-This is an important question, but one that, within the framework adopted in this paper, we cannot answer.
-We would need a structural model capable of tracking the effect of several shocks.
+However, the surge in interest rates on public debt on the European periphery might have fuelled dangerous debt crisis.
+In some countries, such as Spain, Ireland, and Portugal, fiscal consolidations have been accompanied, at least in 2012-13, by other (non-fiscal) shocks to the economy that have depressed output growth, raising